Stuycs-K/final-project-4-shauj-dubovskiyk/PRESENTATION.md

  - The Onion Router (Tor)
     - Open-source software for anonymous communication
  - Proving Bitcoin Ownership
- - Apple’s iMessage signatures and other digital signatures
+ - Apple’s iMessage signatures and other digital signatures such as PDFs
  - VPNs tunnel authentication and key exchange
     - OpenVPN
  - SSH Keys